 Marketing is one of the most important parts of any business plan.
-Great marketing can be the difference between your business and even your top competitors.
+A great marketing strategy can be the difference between your business and even your top competitors.

 But great marketing doesn’t just fall into your lap.
 There are multiple factors to research and consider beforehand.